breadwallet/breadwallet-core/ethereum/README.md

 ### BCS

-Implements a 'Block Chain Slice' (BCS) which is the 'slice' of the Ethereum block chain relevent to the User's address.
-The BCS chains together blocks (as blocks are announced by the P2P network) and keeps set of transations and logs.
+Implements a 'Block Chain Slice' (BCS) which is the 'slice' of the Ethereum block chain relevant to the User's address.
+The BCS chains together blocks (as blocks are announced by the P2P network) and keeps set of transactions and logs.
 When a transaction or log is discovered it is announced to the EWM where it is maintained in the corresponding wallet (ETH for transactions, a 'wallet holding
 <TOKEN>' or logs).